• Dental bridges are fixed dental restorations that are attached to adjacent teeth.

 If the tooth that the bridge is supposed to replace is still in your mouth, it will be extracted about 2 weeks earlier.
 The soft tissues in your mouth must heal before anything else is done.

 The abutment tooth or teeth will be filed down to accommodate the crowns.
-This happens under a local anesthetic to ease your discomfort.
-The dentist will take dental impressions and possibly a digital scan of your mouth.
+This is done under local anesthesia to ease your discomfort.
+The dentist will take dental impressions and, if needed, a digital scan of your mouth.
 Those are sent off to a lab where your bridge will be made.

 Temporary bridge

 A temporary bridge will be fitted to protect the exposed teeth and gums.
-You’ll have to wear it until your restoration is ready to land in your mouth.
+You will have to wear it until your restoration is ready to land in your mouth.
 This is usually made from temporary materials such as composite.

 Fixing the bridge

 Your permanent bridge will be cemented onto your abutment teeth.
-This may also require some kind of numbing agent, though it is not as invasive as the first step.
-You’ll be able to see the final result at this stage.
+This may also require a numbing agent, though it is less invasive than the first step.
+You will be able to see the final result at this stage.

 Follow-up visit

-It’s a good idea to visit your dentist once more after about 4 weeks to make sure you are taking care of your bridge properly.
+It is a good idea to revisit your dentist after about 4 weeks to make sure you are caring for your bridge properly.
 Aftercare is an important step.
 If you adhere to the instructions, your bridge can serve you for many years.
-A good idea is to invest in a floss threader to properly clean underneath the bridge.
+A good idea is to invest in a floss threader to clean underneath the bridge properly.

 FAQ